jyothirmayiL-insights/AI-Spend-Intelligence-Optimization/README.md

 ---

-### 💡 Why HTML Instead of Power BI?
+## 💡 Why HTML Instead of Power BI?

-This dashboard is developed using HTML while following established **Power BI design principles**, including KPI-driven reporting, structured analytical flow, and business-oriented visualization.
+While Power BI is widely used for dashboarding, this project leverages HTML to demonstrate greater flexibility, automation, and integration with Python-based data pipelines.

-HTML was deliberately chosen to enable seamless integration with Python-based data processing, support automated report generation, and allow efficient deployment via GitHub Pages.
+The dashboard is designed following Power BI principles such as KPI-driven reporting, structured analytical flow, and business-oriented visualization.

-*Note:* The underlying data model, transformations, and insights are fully transferable to Power BI and can be implemented using DAX and standard visualization components.
+HTML enables automated report generation, seamless integration with data processing scripts, and efficient deployment via GitHub Pages.

- ---
+*Note:* The data model, transformations, and insights are fully transferable to Power BI using DAX and standard visualization components.

 ## 🔑 Key Insights